rickkas7/particle-webhooks/README.md

 ## Using Custom JSON
-All of the information included in the webhook builder can be described in a single [JSON file] (http://www.w3schools.com/json/).
-This file can be pasted into the Custom JSON field in the web user interface, or it can be set using the Particle [Command Line Interface] (https://docs.particle.io/guide/tools-and-features/cli/photon/) (CLI).
+All of the information included in the webhook builder can be described in a single [JSON file](http://www.w3schools.com/json/).
+This file can be pasted into the Custom JSON field in the web user interface, or it can be set using the Particle [Command Line Interface](https://docs.particle.io/guide/tools-and-features/cli/photon/) (CLI).

-I prefer to use the Particle CLI because I can easily keep multiple versions of my webhooks in files on my computer and upload them with a [single command] (https://docs.particle.io/reference/cli/#particle-webhook-create).
+I prefer to use the Particle CLI because I can easily keep multiple versions of my webhooks in files on my computer and upload them with a [single command](https://docs.particle.io/reference/cli/#particle-webhook-create).

 One thing to beware of: uploading a hook again doesn't delete an older hook with the same eventName.
 And having multiple hooks triggering on the same event name can cause massive confusion.
 Make sure you delete the old hook first if you intended to replace it!

-The full list of fields available in the Custom JSON are in the [cloud API documentation] (https://docs.particle.io/reference/api/#create-a-webhook).
+The full list of fields available in the Custom JSON are in the [cloud API documentation](https://docs.particle.io/reference/api/#create-a-webhook).

 ## Debugging with RequestBin
 Depending on the service you're sending data to, it can be difficult to debug a webhook, especially if you're using sending data using templates.
-A great debugging tool is the free service [http://requestb.in/] (http://requestb.in/).
+A great debugging tool is the free service [http://requestb.in/](http://requestb.in/).
 You create a new RequestBin and it returns a URL that you use as the URL in your webhook.
 Then, when you refresh you RequestBin page, it will show you the requests that have come in, with all of the parameters and data.
 Very handy!

 Here's a simple webhook JSON file.
 I saved it in a file "hook1.json".